hal/elemento/README.md

 Elemento offers a very basic router.
 The router is minimal invasive and built around a few simple concepts:

-`@Route`
+- `@Route`<br/>
-: Annotation to mark a page implementation as place.
+Annotation to mark a page implementation as place.
 An annotation processor collects all pages annotated with `@Route` and generates an instance of `Places`.
 Routes can have parameters like in `/contacts/:contactId`.

-`Place`
+- `Place`<br/>
-: Data class that represents a place in an application.
+Data class that represents a place in an application.
 A place is identified by a route, and can have an optional title and a custom root element.
 If present the children of the root element are replaced by the elements of the page.

-`Places`
+- `Places`<br/>
-: Builder to set up places.
+Builder to set up places.
 Supports nested places and loaders.

-`Page`
+- `Page`<br/>
-: Simple interface that represents a collection of HTML elements.
+Simple interface that represents a collection of HTML elements.
 Implementations need to implement a single method: `Iterable<HTMLElement> elements(Place, Parameter, LoaderData)`.

-`PlaceManager`
+- `PlaceManager`<br/>
-: Class that keeps track of registered places, handles navigation events, and updates the DOM accordingly.
+Class that keeps track of registered places, handles navigation events, and updates the DOM accordingly.
 The place manager can be customized using builder like methods and has a `start()` method to show the initial page.

-`Loader<T>`
+- `Loader<T>`<br/>
-: Functional interface to asynchronously load data, before a page is added to the DOM.
+Functional interface to asynchronously load data, before a page is added to the DOM.
 The loader function gets the place and parameters as input and returns a promise of the data to be loaded.
 It is defined as `Promise<T> load(Place place, Parameter parameter)`.

 See the API documentation of [PlaceManager](https://hal.github.io/elemento/apidocs/org/jboss/elemento/router/PlaceManager.html) for more details.